byterocket/c4-common-issues/0-Gas-Optimizations.md

 ⚡️ Community sentiment suggests to not accept this optimization due to security risks ⚡️

-Functions marked as `paybale` are slightly cheaper than non-`payable` ones, because the Solidity compiler inserts a check into non-`payable` functions requiring `msg.value` to be zero.
+Functions marked as `payable` are slightly cheaper than non-`payable` ones, because the Solidity compiler inserts a check into non-`payable` functions requiring `msg.value` to be zero.